gomorpheus/morpheus-docs/integration_guides/Clouds/aws/amazon.rst

      ..
 NOTE:: Cloud Watch must be configured in AWS for |morpheus| to collect Memory and Storage utilization metrics on inventoried EC2 instances.

+   USE VPC
+      Specify if the target account is using EC2-VPC or EC2-Classic Platform.
+In almost all cases, VPC should be selected, and then select the target VPC from the synced available VPC's list, or `All` VPC's.

 #.
 The AWS cloud is ready to be added to a group and saved.
 Additional configuration options available:

    IMAGE TRANSFER STORE
      S3 bucket for Image transfers, required for migrations into AWS.
    EBS ENCRYPTION
-  Enable or disable encrytion of EBS Volumes
+     Enable or disable encrytion of EBS Volumes COSTING KEY
-COSTING KEY
      For Gov Cloud pricing only, key for standard managing cost account COSTING SECRET
      For Gov Cloud pricing only, secret for standard managing cost account

    .. include:: /integration_guides/Clouds/advanced_options.rst

 Enhanced Invoice Costing Configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^